 - Dehulling (optional): In some cases, the outer hull or bran layer of the maize grains is removed to produce a finer flour.
 This step is optional and depends on the type of flour being produced.

 - Milling: The maize grains are ground into flour.
-There are several types of milling equipment, including hammer mills and roller mills, which use different methods to grind the maize.
+There are several types of maize mill machines, including hammer mills and roller mills, which use different methods to grind the maize.
 Hammer mills use hammers or beaters to break the maize into smaller particles, while roller mills use rollers to crush the grains.

 After milling, the resulting maize flour may still contain impurities and particles of varying sizes.
 The sifting and separation stage involves: